MicrosoftDocs/sql-docs/docs/advanced-analytics/r/upgrade-and-installation-faq-sql-server-r-services.md

 LINK

 > [!NOTE]
-> If you found setup instructions that were published prior to the public release of SQL Server 2016, be aware that the setup process changed completely between early releases and the official release version.
-Do not use earlier instructions.
+> Do not use setup instructions that were published prior to the public release of SQL Server 2016.
+The setup process changed completely between early releases and the official release version.

 ### Requirements and Restrictions